the-importance-of-communication-during-training-and-onboarding

 Rallying new employees during training to embrace teamwork is much more than an emotional appeal for unity.
 Teamwork also boosts employee productivity, whether it is a 20-year pro or a new employee that is still in training.
 Effective communication that encourages the development of teamwork is an essential component to increasing productivity.

-Finally, effective communication during onboarding and training is the key to building lasting professional relationships.
-By using active listening skills, providing timely and relevant feedback, and helping develop skills that improve performance, new employees can build professional bonds with other team members that remain strong for years to come and become productive quickly.
+Effective communication during onboarding and training is the key to building lasting professional relationships.
+By helping employees build connections early, integrating recognition into milestones, and offering a supportive experience, new employees can build professional bonds with other team members that remain strong for years to come and become productive quickly.